umegbewe/dhcpd/README.md

 bound to 192.168.100.92 -- renewal in 261 seconds.
 ```

-dhcpd uses boltdb to maintain lease data across restarts or crashes, there is a potential for support swapping lease persistent backends in the future (leases.txt, redis, mysql, postgres etc)
+`dhcpd` uses boltdb to maintain lease data across restarts or crashes, there is a potential for support swapping lease persistent backends in the future (leases.txt, redis, mysql, postgres etc)

-Optional integration monitoring dhcp operations and performance metrics, see ``:9100/metrics``, also a sample grafana dashboard json to visualize those metrics
+`dhcpd` provides server and lease metrics, accessible at `:9100/metrics`.
+Additionally, a sample Grafana dashboard [JSON](https://github.com/umegbewe/dhcpd/blob/699c7546e35768876f2b3d40d43bfb46b5d5f612/grafana/%20dashboard.json) is available for visualizing these metrics."